-Learning histories can be formed using the applied behavior analytic theory of classical conditioning to teach new skills and associations in context to the world around us.
-How we perform at work, interact with our friends, and you guessed it... how we dress, are all influenced by the consequences we receive from life experiences.
-More work = more pay, more posts = mores likes, more squats = more booty, picking up what I'm putting down?
-As it relates to fashion, a Vogue magazine study report, details that cultural associations can be formed through our interactions with clothing.
+The Bible says, "therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
+Is not life more than food, and the body more than clothes?"
+Fashion fades, self-control lasts forever.
+As it relates to fashion, a Vogue magazine study reported, cultural associations can be formed through our interactions with clothing.
 Wearing certain garments can effect our cognitive processes, a theory known as: enclothed cognition.
 The term introduced by psychologists Hajo Adam & Adam D. Galinsky refers to the systematic influence that clothes have on the wearer's psychological processes.
 The phenomenon comprised of the symbolic meaning of clothing and the physical experience of wearing them, closely align with the systematic change theories in applied behavior analysis.
 A science devoted to the understanding and improvement of human behavior.

 Appearing in tuxedo pants, a white statement collar shirt, and black top hat, the Neo-soul artist repeatedly wore the same outfit colors [black & white] to express a dedication to uniformity and traditional family values.
-In a fashionable demonstration of discipline, Monae represents a class of leaders who forsake selfish vanity for the greater good.
-By refining the number of items you maintain in your wardrobe, and organizing your outfits for the week ahead of time, you can bring an element of control into your daily environment allowing room for consideration of more important things; like your purpose to serve the community.
-The bible says, "therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
-Is not life more than food, and the body more than clothes?"
-[Mark 6:25 NIV] Fashion fades, self-control lasts forever.
+In a fashionable demonstration of discipline, Janelle Monae represents a class of leaders who forsake selfish vanity for the greater good.
+By refining the number of items you maintain in your wardrobe, and organizing your outfits for the week, you can bring an element of control into your daily environment.
+This will help you make room for more important things, like your purpose to serve the community.